 The concept behind this hi-rise office was to reference the culture different on each floor.
 The focus in this first image is obviously throwing back to the cultural identity of Israel, whilst creating usable spaces for employees to breakout.
 Here the focus is not so much on commercial branding and colour, but texture.
 The use of a vertical (and upside down) garden alongside a cobbled path evokes a feeling of being outside in “old town”.

-In the second image there is a clear distinction from the first, with bright lights, a neon colour palette and the visual creation of a sandy beach.
+In the second image, there is a clear distinction from the first, with bright lights, a neon colour palette and the visual creation of a sandy beach.
 Using colours and textures to create a playful space is nothing new to commercial painters in Sydney, like Summit.
-However, Google have gone the next level with its fit out to really commit to the beach scene, even including a water slide!
+However, Google has gone the next level with its fit out to really commit to the beach scene, even including a water slide!

 Men at Work Communications, Sydney